sclavijosuero/wick-a11y/README.md

 ### Custom Styles Based on Severity (Cypress runner and HTML Report)

+It is possible to configure styles for the different types of violation severity beyond the default red, orange, yellow, and blue.

-Configured custom styles displayed in the Cypress runner:
+Configured custom styles are displayed in the Cypress runner:

 ![Configured custom styles](images/runner-custom-styles.png)